0330 223 1653

 5. Can I take my pension and continue to work?

 There is no obligation to stop working just because you’re taking your pension.
 If your company contributes to your pension and you access it, however, their contributions will probably stop.
 You could be losing a valuable benefit in this instance, which is important if you’re considering early retirement.
-Also be aware that receiving both employment income and pension income could push you into the higher or additional rate tax brackets.
+Also be aware that receiving both employment income and pension income could push you into a higher tax bracket.

 Download our free guide to your retirement options